azamb/docs-engineering-matrix/product.md

 #### Engineer 1

 - Contributes to planned sprint work.
-- Delivers on commitments with a sense of urgency and understands the value of what they are working on and impact on the business.
-- Has daily conversations with the team about the progress of their work.
+- Has daily conversations with the team about the progress of their work within the ascribed framework.

 #### Senior